van-geaux/calibre_series_exporter/README.md

 # What is this

-Copy books from calibre library to a new directory
+Hardlink books from calibre library to a new directory

 Instead of using calibre directory structure, books of the same series will be put together inside their respective series directory

-Will only copy book file, not metadata and image

 Source: '/path/to/calibre/library/{author name}/{book name}/{book files}'
 Destination: '/path/to/new/library/{series name}/{book files}'

-Final book file name will be: '{book name on calibre} [{publisher name}].{format}'
+Final book file name will be: '{book name on calibre}.{format}'

-i.e. 'Overlord, Vol. 6 (light novel) [Yen Press LLC].epub'
+i.e. 'Overlord, Vol. 6 (light novel).epub'

+# Features
+1. Extract books from calibre and put them in their respective series folders
+2. Books without a series name will all be put in a configurable folder

 # How to use
 1. Copy the repo